 Carnival Valor cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9236389, owned by Carnival Cruise Lines.
-Among the unfortunate events at sea are crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, machinery malfunctions.
+Among the unfortunate events at sea are crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, machinery malfunctions.

 Here you can also track MS Carnival Valor position at sea.using the AIS live ships tracker of VesselFinder.
 The 110,000-ton 2970-passenger Carnival cruise ship Valor was built in 2004 by the Fincantieri shipbuilding company in Italy.

 At the Carnival Valor CruiseMinus page you will find a complete list of this Carnival ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and USCG (Coast Guard) reports.